9morano/led-clock/Library/README.md

 # Librarys

-Version of library that I use is in teh -zip file.
+Version of library that I use is in the .zip file.
 Newer version can be found on: https://github.com/FastLED/FastLED